Employee Background Checks: A Complete Guide

 This nationwide search confirms the Social Security Number the candidate gave you is legitimate and provides summaries of the applicant's name, name variations (such as maiden or previous names), date of birth, current address, and phone number.
 It is primarily used to identify aliases and counties where applicants reside.
 This search typically gathers information from a multitude of venues such as credit bureaus, public records (real property) and moving records from mailing houses.

 The criminal search is a manual, physical examination of a person’s criminal history report from the county seat in any U.S. county.
 The checks are frequently done on a national, state or county level and typically provide a comprehensive criminal search containing information on felony and/or available misdemeanor offenses.
-A criminal records check is one of the most important aspects of a background check for any employee, but are most important for positions that involve greater trust or security.
+A criminal records check is one of the most important aspects of a background check for any employee, but is most important for positions that involve greater trust or security.

 This can also be accomplished in conjunction with the social security validation.
 The address history check uncovers all of your candidate's current and previous addresses.
 This component is primarily done to validate other research and data uncovered from other aspects of the complete background check.
 Also, knowing the candidate has lived in different counties or states may compel you to conduct criminal background checks in those other jurisdictions.